-During the period under review, the governors held seven full governing body meetings.
+During the period under review, the governors held six full governing body meetings.
 The training and induction provided for new governors will depend on their existing experience.
 All new governors will be given a tour of the School and the chance to meet with staff and pupils.
 All relevant governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need in order to undertake their role as governors.
 As there are normally only one or two new governors each year, induction tends to be done informally and is tailored specifically to the individual.
 However, during the course of the past year, the Governing Body has subscribed to Key Governor which provides online content that all governors have access to for reference and training purposes and it has Gold membership of the National Governors' Association.
 Additionally, governors have access to the bespoke training programme offered by the Diocese of Brentwood.
 A full Governing Body Skills Audit is conducted and analysed annually.
-The Governor Induction Pack containing links to important documents relating to effective governance and compliance is updated at least annually and distributed to all Governors by email.
-In-house training for Governors is provided during the course of Governing Body meetings and all Governors are invited to attend INSET days or sessions for school staff.
+The Governor Induction Pack containing links to important documents relating to effective governance and compliance is updated at least annually and distributed to all Governors are invited to attend INSET days or sessions for school staff.
 All Governors are emailed directly regarding courses arranged and delivered by the Diocese of Brentwood on a range of relevant topics, most of which take place online.
+School is to use Governor Hub for the dissemination of information.